kdonnelly007/dfhack-scripts/docs/agitation-rebalance.rst

 extends beyond the boundaries of your current fort.
 If you retire a fort and start another one nearby, the caverns will retain any irritation added by the first fort.
-This means that new forts may start with already-irritated caverns and meet with immediate resistence.
+This means that new forts may start with already-irritated caverns and meet with immediate resistance.

 The settings
 ~~~~~~~~~~~~